-I do not offer flat printing through this website, but I'm happy to announce that all designs from The Curated Collection plus 2 additional watercolor designs are available through Huntsville Paper Co!
+I do not offer flat printing through this website, but 4 of the original designs from The Curated Collection plus 2 additional watercolor designs are available through Huntsville Paper Co!
 Huntsville Paper Co. is a collaboration with a local stationer and friend, Jacki Gil of Salt + Paperie.
 We're happy to offer high quality, quick turnaround semi-custom designs.
 Items purchased from Huntsville Paper Co. have their own customization options which you may read about here.
 Although flat printed items are purchased through a different website, you will still work directly with me throughout the proofing and design process.
 If you have any questions about this route, please drop us a line in the contact form.

 All invitations, inserts, and save the dates from The Curated Collection are printed on Arturo Soft White paper with the option to upgrade to a deckled edge in the add-ons section.
 Arturo papers are created in Italy by Cartiere Magnani, which was founded in 1404 and has served many of Europe's reigning families and governments, including a wedding announcement for Napoleon Bonaparte!
 These mouldmade papers have a soft, luxurious feel made possible by Magnani's proprietary "corona" felt finish.

 Arturo's soft white is the perfect creamy backdrop for a range of letterpress inks and foils.
 The soft felt texture adds tactile interest without overwhelming the design.

-You may also choose deckled edge cards which feature a soft feathery edge instead of a clean cut edge.
+You may upgrade to deckled edge cards which feature a soft feathery edge instead of a clean cut edge.
 This unexpected feature can take a organic or traditional design to the next level or soften a modern aesthetic.

 INK & FOIL

 Foil stamping is available in gold, copper, rose gold, or champagne.
 The depth and dimension of metallic foil colors is difficult to convey with a computer screen.
 Please inquire if you'd like to see a foil sample in person, or reference the Laurel Suite to see an example of copper foil or the Jessamine Suite to see an example of champagne foil.

 Letterpress inks are available in the following colors:

 Matching 'soft white' or 'stone' envelopes are manufactured by Arturo, which is the paper that is used for all printed pieces.
 These Arturo envelopes offer a unique flap shape as exhibited in the photo.
-Outer envelopes, ungummed inner envelopes, and reply envelopes are available in this style.
+Outer envelopes, ungummed inner envelopes, and reply envelopes are available in this style, as are envelope liners.